srijan-git/srijan-git/README.md

 - 👋 Hi, I’m @srijan-git
 - 👀 I’m interested in Web Dev and Android Dev
 - 🌱 I’m currently learning MCA
-- 📫 How to reach me ...
+- 📫 How to reach me ...Email at srijankhan20030@gmail.com

 <!---
 srijan-git/srijan-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.